 - This medicine should be taken at least one hour before or one hour after a meal.
 All of the lapatinib tablets are taken together as one dose each day.
 Follow your doctor's instructions on when to take this medicine.

 - This medicine is given together with capecitabine or letrozole.
+Take capecitabine with food or within 30 minutes after food.
 It is important that you take each medicine at the right time.
 Follow your doctor's instructions on when to take these medicines.

 - You may also receive medicines to help prevent diarrhea, nausea, and vomiting.